AEPi-Zeta/Zeta-Wash/README.md

 Once you set up the settings, you're all ready to add the machine.

+#### Queue

+To enable a queue for machines, go into settings and under `Queue` click `Use queue` to enable it.
+Now when you sign up for machines, you can queue it instead, and it won't start the timer until you hit start!
+Also when machines are full, people can queue up for them in advance.
+There is currently no priority system built in, but one is in the works.
+Right now it's first-come-first-serve for those in the queue.

 ## Deployment

 If you'd like to install Zeta Wash, go to the Installation section.
 If you want to build it yourself and/or develop the repository, then this section is for you.